Autoinstallation of Configuration Files

 For the autoinstallation process to work, you must store one or more host-specific or default configuration files on a configuration server in the network and have a service available—typically Dynamic Host Configuration Protocol (DHCP)—to assign an IP address to the switch.

-You can set up the following configuration files for autoinstallation on the switch:
+You can set up the following configuration files for autoinstallation on the device:

 network.conf—Default configuration file for autoinstallation, in which you specify IP addresses and associated hostnames for devices on the network.

 switch.conf—Default configuration file for autoinstallation with a minimum configuration sufficient for you to telnet to the device and configure it manually.

-hostname.conf—Host-specific configuration file for autoinstallation on a device that contains all the configuration information necessary for the switch.
-In the filename, hostname is replaced with the hostname assigned to the switch.
+hostname.conf—Host-specific configuration file for autoinstallation on a device that contains all the configuration information necessary for the device.
+In the filename, hostname is replaced with the hostname assigned to the device.

-If the server with the autoinstallation configuration file is not on the same LAN segment as the new device, or if a specific device is required by the network, you must configure an intermediate device directly attached to the new switch, through which the new switch can send TFTP, Boot Protocol (BOOTP), and Domain Name System (DNS) requests.
+If the server with the autoinstallation configuration file is not on the same LAN segment as the new device, or if a specific device is required by the network, you must configure an intermediate device directly attached to the new device, through which the new device can send TFTP, Boot Protocol (BOOTP), and Domain Name System (DNS) requests.
 In this case, you specify the IP address of the intermediate device as the location to receive TFTP requests for autoinstallation.

 Typical Autoinstallation Process on a New Device

 When the device configured for autoinstallation is powered on, it performs the following autoinstallation tasks:

 - The device sends out DHCP or BOOTP requests on each connected

 interface simultaneously to obtain an IP address.

 If a DHCP server responds to these requests, it provides the device with some or all of the following information:

 An IP address and subnet mask for the autoinstallation interface.